rossana87/Project_4/README.md

 #### Page Nav Bar

-According to my wireframe, I created the Nav Bar.
+According to my wireframe, I created the navigation bar.
 As per code below, I used quite a lot of ternaries, where I am checking if the user is authenticated.
 If it is, instead of showing Register and Login, it will show Bookings and Logout on the Nav Bar.

 ```js
 return (